Is this the creepiest Christmas tree of 2021? ‘You cannot unsee it,’ witness claims - NewsBreak

 But for all the cheer Woody is spreading, there appears to be a significant amount of leeriness toward Woody and his inexplicable human-like face, with some joking that he’s “the scariest Christmas tree in Canada,” or that he requires “child sacrifices.”

-“[It’s] been 3 days since I saw Woody the Talking Christmas Tree and I’m still haunted by it ,” one Twitter user claimed.‘Gifts from the Heart’: Biden White House Christmas decorations unveiled
+“[It’s] been 3 days since I saw Woody the Talking Christmas Tree and I’m still haunted by it ,” one Twitter user claimed.Columbia County Christmas Parade

 In the weeks since his resurrection, Woody has also gained a tremendous number of admirers both near and far.
 Some traveled to the mall to discuss gallbladder surgery with Woody (for real), while others have recreated his likeness for their artwork , their manicures , and their cakes .
 Jimmy Fallon also gave a shout-out to Woody on a recent show, likening him to the “red-light, green-light” robot from “Squid Game.”